Although generally safe, taking melatonin within one hour of a Xanax dose can temporarily increase your risk of side effects like sedation.

-Melatonin production is controlled by your body’s internal clock, and melatonin is meant to rise in the evening, stay high throughout the night and then drop in the morning.
-The amount of light you’re exposed to can play a role in how much melatonin you naturally produce, so in the winter you may sleep more as an example.
+Melatonin levels naturally rise in the evening, stay high throughout the night and then drop in the morning.
+The amount of light you’re exposed to can play a role in how much melatonin you naturally produce, so you may sleep more in the winter, as an example.
 Your natural levels of melatonin also tend to decline as you age.

 Some of the possible side effects of using melatonin can include vivid dreams, feeling drowsy in the morning and slight changes in blood pressure.